BrighTide/sys3-public/concordance system 4.md

       💣 DERAILMENT                 - "When attempting complex communication, the process is often derailed, focusing long enough to resolve it is difficult especially when bad faith or fear is in play"
          - Not just "what does this mean" but "Why did they say that?"
-         - Psycological safty, not getting derailed by protecting image 🚂 SWERVE                     - "when attempting to communicate, the train you're trying to send in can swerve onto different attractors/ track if they are not addressed that zvi(?) post, on explaining what you are saying, and what you're *not* saying
+         - Psycological safty, not getting derailed by protecting image 🚂 SWERVE                     - "when attempting to communicate, the train you're trying to send in can swerve onto a different track if it's bot pull to it that experience trying to send a train straight down into kathryn, and get an echo back of either "i understand on an emotional level what you're telling me" or "i don't have the experiences to understand".

+         wanting to communicate to hols and david "if you want a separate place or having higher standards than us is too uncomfortable that's fine, but"

+         that zvi(?) post, on explaining what you are saying, and what you're *not* saying

       *bad incentives*